mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 cd integration-master
 ```

 !
 Mender currently requires two entries in your `/etc/hosts` file to work with the Docker networking (typically `127.0.0.1 s3.docker.mender.io` and `127.0.0.1 docker.mender.io`).
-If these entries do not exist as you run the `demp up` script (below), it will create them for you and thus might ask for your administrative password.
-If you want to avoid automatic creation, you can create the entries in advance; look inside the script for the details how it is created on your host.
+If these entries do not exist as you run the `demo up` script (below), it will create them for you and thus might ask for your administrative password.
+If you want to avoid automatic creation, you can create the entries in advance; look inside the script for the details on how it is created on your host.

 Mender comes with a wrapper script that brings up the environment with
 Docker Compose.
 Running this script will pull down the images and start them: